-The Constitution of the Bank states that newly appointed Directors shall hold office only until the next annual general meeting ("AGM") and then be eligible for re-election.
-Further, one-third of the Directors for the time being or the number nearest to one-third shall retire by rotation from office and shall be eligible for re-election at each AGM.
-It is also stated that the CEO so appointed where he/she is a director shall not, while holding that office, be subject to retirement by rotation or be taken into account in determining the rotation of retirement of directors.
+The Constitution of the Bank states that newly appointed Directors shall hold office only until the next annual general meeting ("AGM") and shall then be eligible for re-election.
+In addition, one-third of the Directors or the number nearest to one-third of the Directors for the time being shall retire by rotation from office and shall be eligible for re-election at each AGM.
+It is also stated that the CEO so appointed where he/she is a director shall not, while holding that office, be subject to retirement by rotation or be taken into account in determining the retirement by rotation of directors.